0101Yami0101/Discord-Bot/README.md

   - **Slowmode**: Configure Slowmode settings with custom delay for channels.
 - **Games**:
   - **Raffle Quick**: Quickly run a raffle on a list of members and select random winners.
+  - **Raffle Embed**: Create a Reaction Embed raffle where user's can participate just by reacting.

 ## Setup Instructions